microsoft/ComplianceCxE/docs/playbooks/AIP2MIP/AIP2MIPStep1.md

 ## Overview
+The first step in preparing your migration to built-in labeling from the AIP Add-in is to verify that all its users are appropriately licensed for the versions of Office that support built-in labeling.

-Built-in labels require a [subscription edition of Office apps](https://learn.microsoft.com/en-us/office365/servicedescriptions/office-applications-service-description/office-applications-service-description).
-If you have standalone editions of Office, sometimes called "Office Perpetual", upgrade to Microsoft 365 Apps for Enterprise to benefit from the latest labeling capabilities.
+Built-in labels require a subscription edition of Office apps.
+If you have standalone editions of Office, sometimes called "Office Perpetual", you'll need to first upgrade to Microsoft 365 Apps for Enterprise to benefit from the latest labeling capabilities.

-The first step in preparing your migration to built-in labeling from the AIP Add-in is to verify that all its users are appropriately licensed.

 ## Checklist
 If your users are fully licensed for M365 Apps for Enterprise, proceed to [step 2](AIP2MIPStep2.md).
 Otherwise, follow this checklist to plan your migration.

 - [Review](https://learn.microsoft.com/en-us/office365/servicedescriptions/office-applications-service-description/office-applications-service-description#feature-availability) the availability of *Microsoft Purview Information Protection - manual sensitivity labeling* or *Microsoft Purview Information Protection - automatic sensitivity labeling*.
-- If users of the AIP Add-In are not licensed for M365 Apps for Enterprise, investigate if they are covered under Office Software Assurance.
 - Contact your Microsoft account team or contact support if you need help

 ## Additional Resources